AttorneyOnline/docs/AO Documentation/docs/authoring/theme documentation/Overview.md

 ### Qt Stylesheets

 As of 2.8, you can customize the UI using [Qt CSS stylesheets](https://doc.qt.io/Qt-5/stylesheet-syntax.html), which allows significantly greater freedom in widget and font styles.
-Please see the [Qt CSS Objects](https://github.com/Crystal2002/docs/blob/master/AO%20Documentation/docs/authoring/theme%20documentation/Qt%20CSS%20Objects.md) documentation for some brief basics on this front (it is assumed you already know how to use Qt, so
+Please see the [Qt CSS Objects](https://github.com/Crystal2002/docs/blob/master/AO%20Documentation/docs/authoring/theme%20documentation/Qt%20CSS%20Objects.md) documentation for some brief basics on this front (the documentation assumes you already either know how to use Qt CSS Stylesheets, or you're a fast learner.)

 ### Sounds